AdobeDocs/experience-manager-64.en/help/assets/managing-linked-subassets.md

 >[!NOTE]
 >
 >The assets within compound assets can also be referenced based on their Document ID and Instance ID.
-This functionality is available with Adobe Illustrator CC and Adobe Photoshop CC versions only.
+This functionality is available with Adobe Illustrator and Adobe Photoshop versions only.
 For others, referencing is done on the basis of relative path of linked assets in the main compound asset as done in earlier versions of AEM.

 ## View pages of a multi-page file {#view-pages-of-a-multi-page-file}